Biolytics-AI/k8s-ml-dev-env/readme.md

 ## todo: Persistent Storage (Optional)

 For a more persistent setup, consider adding a Persistent Volume Claim (PVC) to your deployment to retain your workspace data across container restarts.

+# todo

+ Configure gitlab-ci.yml to automate Docker builds and push to the Harbor registry.
+ Create and apply Kubernetes configuration files (dev-environment-deployment.yaml, dev-environment-service.yaml, dev-environment-pvc.yaml).
+ Document the process and configurations in readme.md to guide developers on how to connect and use the environment.
+ Ensure all Kubernetes configurations and Dockerfiles are committed and reviewed via a pull request.
+ Set up a Git strategy (submodules or scripts) that allows pushing code updates to both GitLab (using VPN) and GitHub to ensure that both repositories stay synchronized.